Reviewed by Wendy Marcason, RD, LDN

 - Be physically active.
 Adults should do at least 30 minutes of moderate-intensity exercise most days of the week.
 Exercise doesn't have to mean a trip to the gym.
 You can be active doing daily activities.
 Take the stairs; park further away from your destination and walk; garden; or dance.

 - Eat Right.
-Foods like vegetables, fruits, whole grains, low-fat dairy products and lean protein foods contain the nutrients you need without too many calories.If you drink alcohol, limit yourself to one drink a day.
+Foods such as vegetables, fruits, whole grains, low-fat dairy products and lean protein foods contain the nutrients you need without too many calories.If you drink alcohol, limit yourself to one drink a day.

 Avoid oversized portions.
 Try using a smaller plate, bowl and glass.
 Cook more often at home where you are in control of what’s in your food.
 When eating out, choose lower calorie menu options.
 Choose dishes that include vegetables, fruits and whole grains.